 It can be challenging to keep up with an endless flurry of comments and mentions, and it’s easy to let some fall off your radar.
 But when you brush off a question or comment you receive on social media, you’re ignoring your customer.

 Ignoring customers online has its consequences.
 According to one digital engagement service, 88 percent of customers are less likely to purchase from a company that ignores customer questions on social media.
 So, take the time to acknowledge every comment with an authentic reply.
-Check out how customer service reps at Zappos reply to every comment and sign off with their initials to make it feel more human:
+Customer service reps at Zappos reply to every comment and sign off with their initials to make it feel more human.

 Look for trends in your customers’ social requests and in your team's performance, like response times, mention frequency, and commenting times.
 When you have insights into these broader trends around your social media support, you can make proactive changes to avoid complaints in the future and set goals for your team to aim for.

 Use a social media listening system like Brandwatch and Buffer to get insights on trends around your brand, and try a social media customer service software like Front to get analytics for performance metrics for your team.
 Try tracking metrics like these: